hashicorp/katakoda/vault-granular-access-control/step-app-intro.md

     [=======]  ()
 ```

-The appliation, or app, is a non-human client that requires secrets like API
+The application, or app, is a non-human client that requires secrets like API
 keys, database credentials, or encryption-as-a-service.
-Web applications
+Web Applications
 typically authenticate through an *approle*.
 To make exploration easier
 *userpass* is enabled and a user names `apps` was created.